 There are several approaches for automatic classification of DAs (DAC) [1].
 Most are based on supervised learning, with models trained in dialog datasets where the DAs are manually annotated [3].
-Others use traditional classification, considering utterances in isolation [3][4].
+Others use traditional classification[3][4].
 However, since there may be a dependency between the current interaction and previous ones, DAs can be tackled as a sequence classification problem, with methods such as Hidden Markov Models (HMM)[5] or Conditional Random Fields (CRF) [6].
-Improvements can be achieved if utterances are encoded by a transformer network-based language model (e.g., BERT), which performs tasks such as Natural Language Inference and automatic question answering [7].
 DAs and transition graphs between them are useful representations of dialogs.
 When applied to large sets of dialogs, models trained will allow the discovery of different types of interactions and the most common dialog flows.
 These flows can even be discovered without annotating DAs, through unsupervised approaches (clustering) [8].
-Furthermore, as real-time call monitoring, these flows will be useful for classifying the current dialog and recommending interactions to the human [9] [10].
+Furthermore, as real-time call monitoring, these flows will be useful to help interpret the dialog and support the participants.
+[9] [10].

-^{} Supervised by Hugo Gonçalo Oliveira, Catarina Silva e Ana Alves
+^{} Supervised by Hugo Gonçalo Oliveira (hroliv@dei.uc.pt), Catarina Silva (catarina@dei.uc.pt) e Ana Alves (ana@dei.uc.pt)